Khan/aphrodite/README.md

 Aphrodite will ensure that the global `@font-face` rule for this font is only inserted once, no matter how many times it's referenced.

-### Caveats
+# Caveats

-#### Assigning a string to a content property for a pseudo-element
+## Assigning a string to a content property for a pseudo-element

-When assigning a string to the `content` property it requires double quotes in CSS.
+When assigning a string to the `content` property it requires double or single quotes in CSS.
-Therefore you also have to provide the double quotes with Aphrodite to match how it will be represented in CSS.
+Therefore with Aphrodite you also have to provide the quotes within the value string for `content` to match how it will be represented in CSS.

 As an example: